airbrake/airbrake-js/README.md

 and therefore can be imported with AMD, CommonJS2 or as property in root.

-If you prefer not to host the library yourself, airbrake-js is available on the excellent on [cdnjs](https://cdnjs.com/libraries/airbrake-js).
+If you prefer not to host the library yourself, airbrake-js is available on the excellent [cdnjs](https://cdnjs.com/libraries/airbrake-js).

 ## Basic Usage